 The description above is of the simplest version of the collect problem, in which all values are present at the start and each process gathers the values only once.
-For this version of the problem, the naive solution is to have each of the n processors read each of the n registers directly, for a total cost of $n^2$ operations.
+For this version of the problem, the naive solution is to have each of the n processors read each of the n registers directly, for a total cost of n^2 operations.
 However, the naive solution is not the best possible, as processors can learn values indirectly from other processors, thus sharing the work of reading the registers.
-Indeed, Saks, Shavit, and Woll [32] describe a collect algorithm that finishes quickly when most processors are running concurrently, and Ajtai et al. [3] observed that the Certified Write-All algorithm of Anderson and Woll [5] could be modified in a straightforward way to solve the collect problem in $O(n^{3/2} \log n)$ total operations.
-This is a substantial improvement on an upper bound of $n^2$ , but still far from the best known lower bound of $\Omega(n \log n)$ [3].
+Indeed, Ajtai et al. [3] observed that the Certified Write-All algorithm of Anderson and Woll [5] could be modified in a straightforward way to solve the collect problem in $O(n^{3/2} \log n)$ total operations.
+This is a substantial improvement on an upper bound of n^2 , but still far from the best known lower bound of $\Omega(n \log n)$.
+[3].

 Repeated collects.
 The collect problem is motivated by its frequent appearance in other algorithms.
-Many algorithms in the wait-free sharedmemory model [1, 2, 4, 6, 7, 8, 9, 12, 13, 15, 16, 17, 19, 20, 21, 22, 23, 27, 25, 26, 28, 29, 30, 34] have an underlying structure in which processes repeat-edly collect values using the cooperative collect primitive.
+Many algorithms in the wait-free shared-memory model [1, 2, 4, 6, 7, 8, 9, 12, 13, 15, 16, 17, 19, 20, 21, 22, 23, 27, 25, 26, 28, 29, 30, 34] have an underlying structure in which processes repeatedly collect values using the cooperative collect primitive.
 In the cooperative collect primitive, first abstracted by Saks, Shavit, and Woll [32], processes perform the collect operation - an operation in which each process learns the values of a set of n registers, with the guarantee that each value learned is fresh: it was present in the register at some point during the collect.
 In a sense the cooperative collect primitive is a multi-use version of the simple collect problem, with the added difficulty of guaranteeing freshness.